Debasishray19/debasishray19.github.io/_posts/2021-11-12-continuity-equation-for-rectangular-control-volume.md

 **Derivation**

 According to the law of mass conservation,<br/>
-rate of mass chnage within the control space = rate of mass flow into the tube - rate of mass flow out of the tube
+rate of mass change within the control space = mass flow rate into the space - mass flow rate out of the space, i.e.,

 $$ \frac{dm}{dt} =  \dot{m}_{in} - \dot{m}_{out} $$